A comparison: All You Need To Know About Moringa Leaves and Moringa Oil

 The ancients knew well the benefits of this amazing oil and used it for healing and in beauty products.
 Both the Romans and Greeks used it in perfumes, lotions, balms and ointments.
 The Egyptians used it to protect the skin against harsh conditions, heat and dust.
 They also used it for embalming their dead.

-Moringa oil helps in treating conditions like psoriasis, eczema and minor infections.
+Moringa oil helps in treating conditions like psoriasis, eczema, rheumatism, gout, venomous bites and minor infections, burns, and cuts, fights blackheads, acne, counterfeiting the bad effects of pollution of skin.
 It is also an excellent hair conditioner.
-It relieves irritation of the scalp, controls dandruff and prevents fungal infections.
+It relieves irritation of the scalp, controls dandruff and prevents fungal infections and improves the strength of hairs.
 It is an invaluable product for skin and hair treatment and has been used for:

 - Relaxation and sleep